aneeshanavlakha/project-grocery-inventory/README.md

 ## User Stories

 Phase 1:
-- As a user, I want to be able to create a new grocery and add it to an inventory of groceries
+- As a user, I want to be able to create a new grocery and add it to an inventory of groceries //GUI
-- As a user, I want to be able to set the name and quantity of a new grocery
+- As a user, I want to be able to set the name and quantity of a new grocery //GUI
-- As a user, I want to be able to access my inventory of groceries
+- As a user, I want to be able to access my inventory of groceries //GUI
-- As a suer, I want to be able to edit and view the total value spent on groceries so far
+- As a user, I want to be able to edit and view the total value spent on groceries so far //GUI
-- As a user, I want to be able to set lower limits for each grocery
+- As a user, I want to be able to set lower limits for each grocery //GUI
 - As a user, I want to be able to receive alerts for when my groceries go below their limit

 Phase 2:
-- As a user, I want to be able to have the option to save my inventory to file
+- As a user, I want to be able to have the option to save my inventory to file        //GUI
-- As a user, I want to be able to have the option load my saved inventory from file
+- As a user, I want to be able to have the option load my saved inventory from file   //GUI

-Other:
-- As a user, I want to be able to see a summary of my weekly grocery-usage statistics, like usage frequency (most/least used), frequency of going bad etc.
+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by...
+- You can locate my visual component by...
+- You can save the state of my application by...
+- You can reload the state of my application by...